-- 623 Emergent Intervention Methods for Complex Populations (3) Presents a review and exploration of emergent and cutting-edge intervention methods and clinical skills. - 625 DSW Capstone II (3) Preparation of a publishable paper reporting the results of student's clinical research study.
-Student defends their paper at an oral defense.
+• 623 Emergent Interventions with Complex Populations (3) Presents a review and exploration of emergent and cutting-edge intervention methods and clinical skills.

 Core and Sub-Core Requirements

 The outlined courses are required for post-MSW students who enroll in the Doctor of Social Work program (48 credits).
 Courses are listed in the expected sequence of the DSW curriculum.